meteoblue uses the Gregorian calendar dates . The notations can be:

 Local forecasts are adjusted to the local time zone using the selected place or location.
 In some cases, local timezone management and switches of standard to summer time may lead to inaccuracies of +/-1 hour (see also timezone explanation here).

 meteoblue forecasts are available from 0 to 14 days ahead.
-Other forecast ranges are available on request.
-The forecast range is defined by the first forecast day (d01) and last forecast day (dL; or d06, d14).
+Other forecast periods are available on request.
+The forecast period is defined by the first forecast day (d01) and last forecast day (dL; or d06, d14).
 Day of delivery (dD) is either the first forecast day (d01) or the day before (d00).
-For delivery, meteoblue forecast ranges are defined in days:
+For delivery, meteoblue forecast periods are defined in days:

 - 1-day = 024 hours from initialisation.